zachvalenta/jvns.ca/content/post/2017-06-03-async-io-on-linux--select--poll--and-epoll.markdown

 post!
 We're at 1800 words now so I think that's enough.
 Looking forward to reading more of this Linux programming interface book and finding out more things!

+Probably there are some wrong things in this post, let me know what they are!

 One small thing I like about my job is that I can expense programming books!
 This is cool because sometimes it causes me to buy and read books